psychemedia/finn-resources/src/end_of_fianna.md

 # The Passing of the Fianna

+The tales of Fionn Mac Cumhail's Fianna come to an end in the reign of Cairbre, som of Art, son of Conn of the Hundre
 ## Battle of Ghabhra

 Gavra

-Cairbre is son of Cormac, son of Conn
+Cairbre is son of Cormac (Cormac mac Airt), son of Art, son of Conn of the Hundred Battles

 TH: THe story seems to be this:

-> Cairbre (son of Cormac, son of Conn of the Hundred Battles) is King; his daughter is to be married, but Fionn asserts the right to a dowry to be paid to the Fianna.
+> Cairbre, descended from the line of Conn of the Hundred Battles, is King; his daughter is to be married, but Fionn asserts the right to a dowry to be paid to the Fianna.
 Cairbre takes insult, things Fionn has too much power, and summons clan Morna to battle agianst Fionn.
 The battle — at Cath Gabhra — is terrible.
 Cairbre kills the six sons of Caoilte.
 Oscar beheads the somes of Cairbre.
 Cairbre engages Oscar, and throws the spear that kills Oscar; but even in his death throes, Oscar hurls a spear in return, and kills Cairbre.